mrjgreen/aws-docker-swarm/README.md

 ### DNS Records (Route 53)

-In order to allow external addressing of nodes in the cluster, you can configure an autoscaling group to automatically maintain a route 53 DNS record.
+To allow external addressing of nodes in the cluster, you can configure an autoscaling group to automatically maintain a route 53 DNS record.
+By default only the manager group has a DNS record configured.

 This record will be updated on the following autoscaling events:

- * Instance Launch
+ * Instance Launched
  * Instance Terminated
- * Scale down&ast;
+ * Autoscaling Group Scale Down&ast;

 &ast;*NOTE:* An Autoscaling Lifecycle Hook is configured on scale down events, to delay the termination of the instance until (DNS TTL + 120) seconds has elapsed from the time of the event.